The Training Programme Director is simon.hill@nhs.net

 Programme Support Officer gillian.conway@nhs.net

-People Services Officers, Lead Employer Trust - Allyson Ashwell/Christian Collins
+People Services Officer, Lead Employer Trust - Bethany Stout (covering for Christian Bennett-Collins).

 For Lead Employer Trust queries please use the generic email address:- nhc-tr.letmedicine@nhs.net